GreatCowBASIC/Help/output/md/on_interrupt.md

 class="red"><span class="strong">**red**</span></span> are only
 supported by Atmel AVR microcontrollers.

-Note that GCBASIC doesn’t fully support all of the hardware which can generate interrupts - some work may be required with various system variables to control the unsupported peripherals.
+Note that GCBASIC does not fully support all of the hardware which can generate interrupts - some work may be required with various system variables to control the unsupported peripherals.